 But if you dig into the data, you realize that although some of these posts are generating a lot of what Facebook calls “actions,” a majority of those actions are “photo views.”
 But you want people to like, comment, share and click on your web links, so how do you avoid all those photo views?

-Here’s an example from a campaign of mine promoting an ebook I wrote with Marketo called “Contagious Content.”
+Here’s an example from a The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve. of mine promoting an ebook I wrote with Marketo called “Contagious Content.”
 I have three ads running that target it to three different sets of interest targets.

 When you go into a campaign of post promotion ads, you’re looking to see if some ads are more effective and if the more effective ones might not be getting the maximum exposure they could get.
 If less effective ads are getting more impressions, you’ll need to pause them, or move the more effective ads to a new campaign in order to max out its exposure.